RosanaFSS/Cybersecurity-Journey-TryHackMe/Insane 🚩 - Frosteau Busy with Vim.md

 3-d2dc6a02db03******************************6b8c6294f8c5a2c8e01f60
 ```

-<p>1.5.What is the value of the third Yetikey that has been placed in the root directory to verify the compromise?<br>
+<p>1.5.
+What is the value of the third Yetikey that has been placed in the root directory to verify the compromise?<br>
 <code>3-d2dc6a02db03******************************6b8c6294f8c5a2c8e01f60</code></p>

 <br>